by Dr Sam (Wee Hong) Tan

 James came to therapy seeking a way to move forward with his life.
 For the last 10 years, he has been struggling to hold down a job because of stress.
 Now, he feels a strong sense of ambivalence.
 On one hand, he feels the need to be employed as pressures mount for him to do so from family, from his partner. from the government and from society at large, and on the other hand, he feels a strong aversion to working, preferring the time flexibility and not having to be concerned about obligations.
 James was very stuck and he depressed for being this stuck.

-However, despite this realization, he still felt stuck and told me that he could not choose. that he was trapped between a rock and a hard place.
-The realization that shook him up roughly though came from a comment I made.
+However, despite this realisation, he still felt stuck and told me that he could not choose. that he was trapped between a rock and a hard place.
+The realisation that shook him up roughly though came from a comment I made.
 I told him that not making a choice was still a choice – he has chosen not to chose and therefore maintain status quo of being stuck.
 I also told him that it was fine for him to choose not choosing (for that was his prerogative) as long as he is contented with this choice.
 And that he has mustered up his strength to face the consequences of this very choice, because the consequences will befall him regardless of how he feels about it.

 As humans, we are faced with choices everyday, from the mundane to the big, life-impacting choices.
 And it is our responsibility to make those choices and face the consequences of those choices.
 This responsibility cannot be delegated to someone else unfortunately.